takuti/takuti.me/_content/en/services.md

 date: 2026-02-19
 title: Professional Services
 images: [/images/annual-review-2023/me.jpeg]
-lastmod: '2026-03-30'
+lastmod: '2026-05-19'
 ---

 As a technical product builder based in Ottawa, Canada, I have provided the following services to individuals and organizations worldwide since 2022.
-See <a href="https://takuti.github.io/cv/" target="_blank" rel="noopener">CV <sup><i class="fas fa-external-link-alt"></i></sup></a> to learn more about my expertise, and feel free to [contact](/contact) for a casual inquiry.
 Terms differ depending on a client's need, location, and currency.
+Feel free to [contact](/contact) for a casual inquiry.

 ![takuya-presenting](/images/annual-review-2023/me.jpeg)